 The aim of The Analogies Project is to create engaging content that will demystify the subject of Information Security and the role it plays in the information economy.

-This content will be delivered through a variety of initiatives which will be aimed at different audiences and realised through a variety of mediums.
+This content will be delivered through a series of initiatives which will be aimed at different audiences and realised through a variety of mediums.
 Each initiative will explore alternative communication techniques, media and partners.

-Initiative 1: The Analogies Library
+Initiative 1: The Online Library

 Initiative 2: The Analogies Book